gini/gini-vision-lib-android/ginivision/src/doc/source/updating-to-2-4-0.rst

 We recommend implementing checks on tablet hardware to ensure that devices meet the Gini Vision Libraries minimum recommended hardware specifications.

-Many tablets with at least 8MP cameras don't have an LED flash (like the popular Samsung Galaxy Tab S2) therefore we don't require flash for tablets.
+Many tablets with at least 8MP cameras don't have an LED flash (like the popular Samsung Galaxy Tab S2).
+Therefore we don't require flash for tablets.
 For this reason the extraction quality on those tablets might be lower compared to smartphones.

 Hardware Requirements
 ~~~~